Who can volunteer?

 Anyone 18 years old or older can be an individual volunteer.
 You can adventure solo or bring a friend and use our recruit-a-friend discount.
 If you're volunteering in Ecuador, you can come any time throughout the year that works for you.
 If you're volunteering in Thailand, check out our summer Thailand trips to see which dates you'd like to travel.

-If you are between the ages of 16 and 18, you can volunteer during the summer months when we have an in-country director in charge of supervising you at all times.
+If you are between the ages of 16 and 18, you can volunteer during the summer months (June-August) when we have an in-country director in charge of supervising you at all times.
 Teen programs last for two weeks.
 Here are the dates for 2018:

 Families, couples, and groups